gogryphon/gryphoonmoon/doc/developer-notes.md

   - *Rationale*: RPC allows for better automatic testing.
 The test suite for the GUI is very limited.

-- Make sure pull requests pass CI before merging.
+- Make sure pull requests pass Travis CI before merging.

   - *Rationale*: Makes sure that they pass thorough testing, and that the tester will keep passing on the master branch.
 Otherwise, all new pull requests will start failing the tests, resulting in